 A State University of New York college of art and design, business, technology, and liberal arts, FIT offers programs leading to Associate of Applied Science (AAS), Bachelor of Fine Arts (BFA), and Bachelor of Science (BS) degrees, all based on a blend of career-oriented studies and a solid liberal arts foundation.

 Range of majors

-Students may choose from among 17 art and design degree programs ranging from Photography to Computer Animation and Interactive Media, from Fine Arts to Toy Design.
+Students may choose from among 17 Art and Design degree programs ranging from Fine Arts, Toy Design, and Photography to Animation, Interactive Media, and Game Design.
 Each distinct major in the School of Art and Design combines the practical and the theoretical, provides hands-on learning, and prepares you for the professional world.
-You will learn from a world-class faculty of professionals with small classes and a student-faculty ratio of 17:1.
+You will learn from a world-class faculty of professionals with small classes and a student-faculty ratio of 15:1.

 High-achieving high school seniors are eligible to apply for the Presidential Scholars honors program.
 Scholars will take specially designed liberal arts courses and participate in extracurricular art and cultural activities.